TheLostHomeyAppRepositories/com.thirdreality.app/README.md

 ## Release notes:

+### v1.00.11
+- Modify the manufacturerName of all devices.
+- Added support for Smart Motion Sensor R1.

 ### v1.00.10
 - Added manufacturerName of Smart Color Bulb ZL1.
 - Modify the icon of some devices that do not meet the requirements.